nivekalara237/soko-api-java/README.md

 # soko api for java
-Library to make storage on soko app.
+Library to make storage in soko app.

 >website of [[SOKO File](https://soko.isjetokoss.xyz)]